gmcnickle/zany_passwords/README.md

 ## Special Thanks
 I want to give a shout-out to [OpenAI](https://openai.com/) and [ChatGPT](https://openai.com/chatgpt/overview/), who have made this project fun and collaborative.
 Thanks for all that you do!

+## 📝 Licensing

+- Code in this repository is licensed under the [MIT License](LICENSE).
+If you use these scripts in your own project, I'd love a shout-out!
+Please include a reference to [Gary McNickle](https://github.com/gmcnickle) and this repository.
+Not required, but very appreciated.
+- Documentation, images, and written content are licensed under [Creative Commons Attribution 4.0 International](LICENSE-CC-BY.md).